 It is nice to have a masher (especially if you don’t have an electric mixer), but a fork will do the job.
 A fork can also stir eggs, eliminating the need of a whisk.
 A spatula is good – because you can get every last bit out of the bowl – but a spoon does a pretty good job, too.
-My point is, many utensil sets include everything under the sun…I think it is more important to be selective about your utensils and buy fewer high-quality items that will last longer.
+My point is, many utensil sets include everything under the sun…I think it is more important to be selective about your minimalist utensils.
+Additionally, your minimal kitchen utensils should be high-quality items that will last longer.

 #8 Can Opener

 Sometimes can openers get lumped into the utensil’s category, but I think it is one of the must-have minimalist kitchen gadgets that deserves a solo mention.
 Many of the frugal lunches and inexpensive dinners that I make are based on canned products – like beans, tuna and canned veggies.
 I have used a full range of can openers – from cheap-and-you-know-it to luxury electric openers…and have even succeeded in opening a tin can without an opener (but I don’t recommend it!).
 I can tell you from experience that a quality can opener makes a huge difference in frugal kitchens!